 - The Jaguar Inn Tikal

 The price varies greatly according to your bed arrangement, length of stay, and size of your group.
 But expect to pay between $50-200 per night.

 Budget Tikal National Park accommodations

-Illegal Overnight Stay
+Illegal Overnight Stays in Tikal

 I’ve heard about experiences in the old days where backpackers bribed park rangers.
 The rangers allowed them to sneak into the park to make camp for the night.